tisem-digital-marketing/2021-smwa/docs/schedule.md

     The topic schedule for each day can be found below.

 !!! bug "Social Event"
-    *Social Event:* We will go for drinks on September 8th at 18.00. *Location: TBA*
+    We will go for drinks on September 8th at 18.00. *Location: TBA*

 ### Week 1